yrro/ngfw-edl-server/README.md

 Fortunately, the directory service makes it trivial for a client to discover all of its servers by using [DNS SRV](https://datatracker.ietf.org/doc/html/rfc2782) records.
-At the time of writing, that's 28 years ago.
-So you'd think the Next-Generation Firewall, designed as it is to meet the emerging needs of the most demanding Enterprises, would be able to populate an address object with such queries, right?
+At the time of writing, this record type has existed for 28 years, so you'd think the Next-Generation Firewall, designed as it is to meet the emerging needs of the most demanding Enterprises, would be able to populate an address object with such queries, right?

-Of course not, because what minority of enterprsies would need to be able to create firewall rules that make it possible for clients to connect to the post widely deployed directory service in existance? 🙄
+Well, of course it can't, because what minority of enterprsies would need to be able to create firewall rules that make it possible for clients to connect to the post widely deployed directory service in existance? 🙄

-Fortunately the Next-Generation Firewall has a second feature: external dynamic lists.
+Fortunately the Next-Generation Firewall has a second feature that we can make use of: external dynamic lists.
 That is, it's able to fetch a list of IP addresses from a web server, and rules are able to match on those IP addresses.

 This project creates such external dynamic lists based on DNS queries for SRV records.